 The founders of America West Airlines, Inc. (AWA) approached MILLER's principal at a time when there were twelve employees, no Federal Aviation Administration (FAA) certification to operate an airline and no airplanes…all the fledgling Company had was a dream and a business plan but no cash.
 MILLER's principal, believing in management and their business plan for a new start-up, low-cost airline, invested in the Company by providing the financial support necessary to implement the next step in the business plan.
 MILLER's principal also agreed to assist the Company in structuring an initial public offering (IPO) and to serve as a member of the Board of Directors.
 MILLER was engaged and a successful IPO was completed for $18.7 million.
 Nine months later the newly formed airline completed its inaugural flight.

 After serving the shareholders for four years, MILLER's principal departed his position as a Board member to accept an invitation to serve as Chairman of the Board and CEO of a regional public airline.
-AWA, listed on the New York Stock Exchange, grew to be the eight largest airline in the United States.
-Under the control of AWA management the Company operates as US Airways following a merger of the two companies.
+AWA, listed on the New York Stock Exchange, grew to be the eighth largest airline in the United States.
+Under the control of AWA management, the Company operates as US Airways following a merger of the two companies.

 On December 9, 2013, in a $17 billion deal, US Airways and American Airlines jointly announced their merger together to form the world's largest airline.
-The new airline will operate as American Airlines and will be directed by the former AWA and US Airways CEO.
+The new airline will operates as American Airlines and will be directed by the former AWA and US Airways CEO.

-Founded in the early 1900s, Bowlin Travel Centers, Inc. (Bowlin) was a private familyowned and operated company when introduced to Miller Capital Corporation in 1996.
+Founded in the early 1900s, Bowlin Travel Centers, Inc. (Bowlin) was a private family-owned and operated company when introduced to Miller Capital Corporation in 1996.
 The Company had two operating divisions, 18 travel centers along major interstate highways in New Mexico and Arizona and a billboard division in a multi-state area.